santhoshse7en/imdby/README.md

 **imdby** is a Python package useful to retrieve and manage the data of the [IMDb](https://www.imdb.com/) movie database about movies, people, characters and companies.

 ## Main features

-- written in Python 3 (compatible with Python 2.7)

-- platform-independent
+## Main features

+- imdby is a Python package useful to retrieve and manage the data of the IMDb movie database about movies, people, characters and companies.

-- can retrieve data from both the IMDb's web server, or a local copy of the database
+- Platform-independent and written in Python 3 it can retrieve data from both the IMDb's web server and a local copy of the whole database.

-- released under the terms of the MIT license
+- imdby package can be very easily used by programmers and developers to provide access to the IMDb's data to their programs.

+- Some simple example scripts - useful for the end users - are included in this package;

 imbpy powers many other software and has been used in various research papers. _`Curious about that`_?

 ## Installation